needle-mirror/com.unity.polyspatial.visionos/Documentation~/ImageBasedLight.md

 ---
 # Image Based Lighting

-The **VisionOSImageBasedLight** and **VisionOSImageBasedLightReceiver** components provides a hint to the platform to set a custom image based light (IBL) texture.
-In visionOS, this maps directly to the [ImageBasedLightComponent](https://developer.apple.com/documentation/realitykit/imagebasedlightcomponent).
+The **VisionOSImageBasedLight** and **VisionOSImageBasedLightReceiver** components provide a hint to the platform to set a custom image based light (IBL) texture.
+In visionOS, these map directly to the [ImageBasedLightComponent](https://developer.apple.com/documentation/realitykit/imagebasedlightcomponent) and [ImageBasedLightReceiverComponent](https://developer.apple.com/documentation/realitykit/imagebasedlightreceivercomponent).
+Additionally, the **VisionOSEnvironmentLightingConfiguration** component controls the amount by which environment lighting (that is, lighting from the real-world environment) affects objects.

 The `VisionOS Image Based Light` component defines the texture used as a light with the following properties: